inclinedadarsh/minimal-blog/src/blogs/gsoc-2025-google-deepmind.md

 ### Proposal submission begins!

-By this point, I had a solid understanding of both projects thanks to the books and exploration I’d done.
+By this point, I had a solid understanding of both the projects, thanks to the books and exploration I did.
 I was confident I could write two strong proposals and now the only thing left was to actually write them.
 To make them stand out, I decided to build prototypes for each project, giving a MVP of what I was proposing.

 Implementing the prototype for Aeon’s project was straightforward.
 I had to understand the requirements, read about the existing models, and implement new ones.
 The tricky part was aligning my implementation with Aeon’s codebase standards.
 Since I’d be contributing to their actual codebase during GSoC, following their structure was crucial.
 It showed I wasn’t just familiar with the topic but could also work seamlessly within their ecosystem.

 After a few iterations, I built a solid prototype: three deep learning models using Keras, structured according to Aeon’s repository standards.
 (More technical details are in the proposal.)

 Google DeepMind’s prototype, however, was a different story.
 I’d never fine-tuned a model before, so before I even thought about the UI, I first had to learn how to fine-tune one myself.
-What sounds easy now was anything but.
+What sounds easy now, but it wasn't!
 It took 10+ failed attempts just to wrap my head around what was going on.
 But that’s also what made me more passionate about the project because I knew exactly how hard it is for beginners, and how valuable a good UI could be.
-Eventually, I was able to fine-tune a model and understood how things worked behind the scenes—PEFT, LoRA, and all the other core concepts.
+Eventually, I was able to fine-tune a model and understood how things worked behind the scenes, and technical concepts like PEFT & LoRA.

 ![Fine-tuned model screenshot](/images/pre-gsoc/hf-model.jpg)

 Then came the UI prototype.
 My initial choices were Streamlit or Gradio.
 I went with Streamlit since I had used it before (*spoiler: bad decision*).
 Streamlit's architecture didn’t suit the needs of the project, its synchronous flow just didn’t work well here.
 After a few failed attempts and a chat with ChatGPT, I realized Gradio was the better fit with its async support and event-driven design.

-After a couple of tries, I was able to finall build a working prototype, that was able to load a dataset, choose a model and tuning parameters, fine tune the model and push it to the hub!

 A couple of tries later, I had a working prototype!
 You could simply load a dataset, choose a model and tuning parameters, fine-tune it, and push it to the Huggingface Hub!